MicroStep Laserrotator bei der Blechbearbeitung

 Good care and complete maintenance significantly extend the service life of a laser cutting system.
 We therefore recommend maintenance every 2000 operating hours or at least once a year.

-What options are there for automating the storage, loading and unloading of trays?
+What options are there for automating the storage, loading and unloading of sheet metal?

 Matthias Korn: There are different variants depending on the requirements: